alecmuffett/onion-dv-certificate-proposal/draft-muffett-same-origin-onion-certificates.md

    HTTPS in the normal way
 1. and you observe that the rightmost label of the TLD is .onion
 1. and that `site.geo.subdomain.foo.onion` offers you a certificate
-  1. then you must confirm that you have an opt-in setting enabled (probably default in TorBrowser)
+  1. then you **MUST** confirm that you have an opt-in setting enabled (probably default in TorBrowser)
-  1. and you must confirm that the certificate satisfies ALL of the conditions of being a valid SOOC certificate
+  1. and you **MUST** confirm that the certificate satisfies ALL of the conditions of being a valid SOOC certificate with the baseDomain of `foo.onion`
-  1. and you must confirm that the baseDomain for the certificate, matches the rightmost two labels of the URL site
+  1. and you **MUST** confirm that the baseDomain for the certificate, matches the rightmost two labels of the URL site
-  1. and you must confirm that the certificate's subjectAlternativeNames would successfully match `site.geo.subdomain.foo.onion`
+  1. and you **MUST** confirm that the certificate's subjectAlternativeNames would successfully match `site.geo.subdomain.foo.onion`
-1. If all of the above are confirmed, then your certificate validation code must skip checking the certificiate trust chain.
+1. If all of the above are confirmed, then your certificate validation code **MUST** skip checking the certificiate trust chain.